 An unfavorable ratio of cathode area to anode area could make couples that we normally expect to work fine incompatible.
 This becomes especially important when we discuss metallic coatings for corrosion.

-• Its ability to prevent corrosion depends entirely on the coating being free from pinholes and other defects the expose the base metal.
+- Its ability to prevent corrosion depends on the coating being free from pinholes and other defects exposing the base metal.

 A Visual Perspective